michaeloconnelliii/Ciphers/README.md

 * A Vigenere Cipher that uses a longer key (instead of a keyword, a key phrase).
 An example of a key is an excerpt from a book.

 ## Project Overview
 * Implement the ciphers above using object-oriented programming (OOP).
-OOP is desired because of the natural inheritance hierarchy of the ciphers.
+OOP is desired because of the natural inheritance hierarchy of the ciphers.<br>
 ![ScreenShot](/screenshots/inheritance.png)

 * The program will take allow a user to input a message they would like to encrypt in a .txt file and specify the type of cipher they would like to use for the encryption.
 Additional details regarding the encryption will also need to be the .txt input file (see "How to use" below).